shmorri/home/README.md

   1. **fido**:  This component provides the server side endpoints to enroll and validate devices that use FIDO.
 It provides both FIDO U2F (register, authenticate) and FIDO 2 (attestation, assertion) endpoints.
 This service must be internet facing.

   1. **config-api**: The API to configure the auth-server and other components is consolidated in this component.
 This service should not be Internet-facing.
+Read the [API documentation here](https://gluu.org/swagger-ui/?url=https://raw.githubusercontent.com/JanssenProject/jans-config-api/master/docs/jans-config-api-swagger.yaml).

   1. **scim**: [SCIM](http://www.simplecloud.info/) is JSON/REST API to manage user data.
 Use it to add, edit and update user information.
 This service should not be Internet facing.